okta/okta-auth-js/README.md

 ### `httpRequestClient`

 The http request implementation.
-By default, this is implemented using [reqwest](https://github.com/ded/reqwest) for browser and [cross-fetch](https://github.com/lquixada/cross-fetch) for server.
+By default, this is implemented using [cross-fetch](https://github.com/lquixada/cross-fetch).
 To provide your own request library, implement the following interface:

   1. Must accept:
       * method (http method)